Godet African Burial Ground: Archaeological excavations

 In 2012, archaeological investigations were conducted, which led to rescue excavations of eroding burials.
 In 2018, field work at the Godet site was conducted in a collaboration between Texas State University and the St. Eustatius Center for Archaeological Research (SECAR) as part of a Research Experiences for Undergraduates (REU) program sponsored by the National Science Foundation.
 Outcome of this archaeological research was that the burial ground was most likely associated with the Godet Plantation or the slave depot within the Waterfort.
 This indicates that the burial ground contains Africans who were born in Africa as well as those who had lived on the island for some time.

 The excavations were later criticized for a lack of transparency and community involvement.

 Commemoration

 The Godet African Burial Ground is of historical importance to the African descendant population of Sint Eustatius.
 Students at the local Gwendoline van Putten secondary school often perform a play, poems or songs commemorating the suffering and strength of their ancestors.

 Protests by the inhabitants of Sint Eustatius against the controversial excavations on the Godet burial ground as well as the Golden Rock African Burial Ground led to increased awareness and attention for the African cultural heritage on the island.
 In December 2022, the St. Eustatius Afrikan Burial Ground Alliance organized a walking tour to the Godet African burial ground and inhabitants held a libation for their ancestors.
 UNESCO Netherlands Committee applied for the label “Routes of Enslaved Peoples” for the Godet site as well as the Golden Rock African Burial Ground in November 2022.
+On October 9, 2024, the two historical cemeteries were inscribed as part of “UNESCO's Network of Places of History and Memory linked to Enslavement and the Slave Trade” during the 30th anniversary celebration of the “Routes of Enslaved Peoples” programme.